Court of Justice/EU Court

 In 1970 in the Internationale Handelsgesellschaft and Simmenthal cases it decided that EU law also might over-ride national constitutions.

-The Lisbon Treaty has made the Charter of Fundamental Rights legally binding.
+The Lisbon Treaty Art.
+6 TEU has made the Charter of Fundamental Rights legally binding.
 Therefore the EU Court has the potential of becoming a rival to the Human Rights Court in Strasbourg - both being courts which will be dealing with human rights issues.

-It also provides for the EU Court to accede to the European Convention on Human Rights, which is currently interpreted by the Court of Human Rights in Strasbourg.
+It also provides for the EU to accede to the European Convention on Human Rights, which is currently interpreted by the Court of Human Rights in Strasbourg.
+The first proposal for EU membership in the Human Rights Court was rejected by the EU Court because they did not want a competitor for the interpretation of EU law.

 Before 2009 the Court was only responsible for first pillar issues, where supranational Community law applied, and it was therefore officially called the European Community Court.

 Under the Treaty of Nice, the Court gained competence in some Justice and Home affairs issues and was consequently called the EU Court.